CSS: Syntax

 CSS has a simple syntax and uses a number of English keywords to specify the names of various style properties.

+Style sheet

 A style sheet consists of a list of rules.
 Each rule or rule-set consists of one or more selectors, and a declaration block.

 Selector

 In CSS, selectors declare which part of the markup a style applies to by matching tags and attributes in the markup itself.

+Selector types

 Selectors may apply to the following: